|

 2 tablespoons green onions for garnish.

-head of cabbage, boil in salted water till soft.
-Separate into leaves, and keep
+boil in salted water till soft.
+Separate into leaves, and keep in ice-cold

-in ice-cold water.
+water.
 Remove the thick veins if necessary.
-Spread a cabbage leaf on
+Spread a cabbage leaf on cutting

-cutting board, place two tablespoons of filling, fold sides, and roll up.
-Hold
+board, place two tablespoons of filling, fold sides, and roll up.
+Hold the

-the loose end of the leaf with small bamboo sticks.
+loose end of the leaf with small bamboo sticks.
 Repeat with other leaves.
+Rub

-Rub butter generously on the stuffed rolls and stack in a steamer.
-Steam till
+butter generously on the stuffed rolls and stack in a steamer.
+Steam till the

 large plate.